Tips for safe internet/computer use

 - Sensitive, supportive care for victims of sexual assault in immediate crisis.
 Crisis services are also provided to friends or family who accompany victims seeking medical care.

 - General referral information for area medical, legal, and counseling services.

 Short-Term Respite: One to three days shelter is provided at The Women’s Shelter of Central Arkansas for victims in immediate crisis who are unable to return safely to their homes.

-Short-term Crisis Counseling: Individual crisis counseling sessions for Sexual Assault survivors are available with trained crisis intervention advocates for up to six sessions at no charge.
+Short-term Crisis Counseling: Individual crisis counseling sessions for Sexual Assault survivors are available with trained crisis intervention advocates.

 Sexual Assault/Rape Support Groups: A facilitator-led support group is available to adult women who were sexually abused as children or sexually assaulted as adults.